-Now that we’ve provided the context for Aman and the best ways to book Aman properties, either with points or with a paid rate, let’s get into the top Aman properties in the world.
+Now that we’ve provided the context for Aman and the best ways to book Aman properties, either with points or with a paid rate, let’s explore the top Aman properties worldwide.

 This list is highly subjective, but it factors in the property amenities, value, reviews, and much more.
 Let’s get right into it!

 Amanoi is located in Vĩnh Hy in the Ninh Thuan province.
-It’s located just over an hour by drive away from Cam Ranh International Airport (CXR), which serves the coastal city of Nha Trang.
+It’s located just over an hour’s drive from Cam Ranh International Airport (CXR), which serves the coastal city of Nha Trang.

-Amanoi possesses a private beach, houses one of the most famous spas in Vietnam offering multi-day wellness immersions, personalized water sports, hiking, cycling adventures, cultural activities, and a thoughtfully crafted seasonal Vietnamese menu.
+Amanoi possesses a private beach and houses one of the most famous spas in Vietnam offering multi-day wellness immersions, personalized water sports, hiking, cycling adventures, cultural activities, and a thoughtfully crafted seasonal Vietnamese menu.

 The standard rooms are pavilions, each with a private wooden deck, sun loungers, and lake, mountain, or ocean views.
 Each of the rooms starts at 1,022 square feet in space, with contemporary interiors and traditional Vietnamese touches.

-In each room, you’ll find a luxurious king-sized bed, incredible views, a private sun deck, a bathroom with bathtub, a twin vanity, a separate shower/toilet, a personal bar, a high-end espresso machine, a Bose sound system, and lots of amenities.
+In each room, you’ll find a luxurious king-sized bed, incredible views, a private sun deck, bathroom with bathtub, twin vanity, separate shower and toilet, personal bar, high-end espresso machine, Bose sound system, and lots of amenities.

-The property itself contains a refined sea-view terrace restaurant, a luxe spa, and a full fitness center.
+The property features a refined sea-view terrace restaurant, a luxe spa, and a full fitness center.

 Here’s what else is included in your stay:

-What’s really special at Amanoi is the experiences you can have, ranging from exploring nearby fishing villages and discovering the Cham people’s ancient culture to trekking into hidden coves, to dramatic waterfalls, and into the national park.
+What’s really special at Amanoi is the range of experiences available, from exploring nearby fishing villages and discovering the Cham people’s ancient culture to trekking into hidden coves, dramatic waterfalls, and the national park.

-The property typically charges around $1,000 to $1,500 per night for a standard-level room, which is the Lake Pavilion.
-On average, the standard room would cost $1,150 per night.
+The property typically charges around $900 to $1,600 per night for a standard-level room, which is the Lake Pavilion.
+On average, the standard room costs $1,250 per night.

-This private island-like experience has all the hallmarks of an incredible retreat.
-Its shores are completely deserted, which makes for a world-class destination for activities.
+This private island experience has all the hallmarks of an incredible retreat.
+Its shores are completely deserted, which makes for a world-class activities destination.
 Each of the casitas offers direct beach access via sandy footpaths, and either jaw-dropping views of the Sulu Sea or seclusion within a forest canopy.

-Starting at 731-square-feet large, the casitas feature a private deck and large bathroom with Palawan themes like pebble-washed walls and coconut shell tables.
-Every room has a king bed, and the oversized bathroom has Cebu marble accents, a twin vanity, a bathtub, a separate rain shower, and outside his-and-hers divans.
+Starting at 731 square feet large, the casitas feature a private deck and large bathroom with Palawan themes, including pebble-washed walls and coconut shell tables.
+Every room has a king bed, and the oversized bathroom has Cebu marble accents, a twin vanity, bathtub, separate rain shower, and outside his-and-hers divans.